Generic alignment conjecture for systems of Cucker-Smale type: Potential forces

 Building upon this example one can construct systems of any number of agents $N$ which generically achieve aggregation into an arbitrary number of clusters $K \leq N$, with $K=N$ corresponding to the data in the oscillation set $\cH$.
-One is naturally led to conjecture a similar statement to that of \thm{t:main}.
+Since in all these examples there is always a pair of agents that does align, one is naturally led to believe that a similar statement to that of \thm{t:main} can be proved in the confinement case as well.
+The one crucial link that is missing, however, is the analogue of \lem{l:individ}.
+In other words, even knowing that for some pair of agents $\int_0^\infty \phi_{ij}(s) \ds = \infty$ we cannot conclude the alignment due to the lack of the $\cV_1$-law \eqref{e:V1}.